greenbone/openvas-smb/README.md

 This is the `smb` module for the OpenVAS Scanner.
-It includes libraries (`openvas-wmiclient`/`openvas-wincmd`) to interface with Microsoft Windows Systems through the Windows Management Instrumentation API and a `winexe` binary to execute processes remotely on that system.
+It includes libraries (`openvas-wmiclient`/`openvas-wincmd`) to interface with Microsoft Windows Systems through the Windows Management Instrumentation API and a `wmic` binary to execute queries remotely on that system.

 ## Installation